Policies & Procedures

 After admission, students not awarded credit under this policy may attempt departmental proficiency examinations to receive credit in those areas in which they claim competence.

 Credit for military training.
 A total of four semester hours of lower-division military science credit will be granted for transfer admission only, if completion of six months or more of continuous active duty in the United States Armed Forces, including basic or recruit training, and an honorable discharge from active military duty to civilian life or transfer to the reserve component is posted on the military record (DD214).
 Submission of the DD214 is required for credit to be granted.
-Lower-division military service credit (100 to 200) level satisfies no graduation requirements for any UIUC program of study, except MILS 120, Intro to U.S. Armed Forces, which satisfies a Historical and Philosophical Perspectives General Education Requirement for all degree programs on campus, effective Fall 2015 and forward.
-Military science credit at the upper-division (300 to 400) level may also be granted for training completed as on-campus Reserve Officers’ Training Corps (ROTC) courses at UIUC or as transfer credit for completion of upper-division ROTC coursework at another four-year domestic, post-secondary institution.
+Lower-division military service credit (100 to 200) level satisfies no graduation requirements for any University of Illinois Urbana-Champaign program of study, except MILS 120, Intro to U.S. Armed Forces, which satisfies a Historical and Philosophical Perspectives General Education Requirement for all degree programs on campus, effective Fall 2015 and forward.
+Military science credit at the upper-division (300 to 400) level may also be granted for training completed as on-campus Reserve Officers’ Training Corps (ROTC) courses at University of Illinois Urbana-Champaign or as transfer credit for completion of upper-division ROTC coursework at another four-year domestic, post-secondary institution.
 Upper-division transfer credit is also awarded for completion of either/both of the Marine Platoon Leadership Class programs when documentation of said training is provided.
 Upper-division military or naval science coursework may be used to satisfy degree requirements as free elective hours.
 However, the amount of credit permitted to apply to degree requirements does vary according to the individual college's policies.
 The applicant should contact their intended degree-granting college for more specific information.
 A total of four semester hours of 100-level Physics elective credit will be granted for successful completion of the United States Navy's Nuclear Power School program, when either a DD214 is submitted with completion of the program listed or a certificate of completion of the program is provided.
 Credit duplicating ROTC credit won’t be awarded.

 Credit earned in academic courses sponsored by non-collegiate organizations, such as business, industry, and labor, and those not recognized by the April 1977 Board of Trustees policy statement, aren’t normally accepted.
 Such work may be evaluated by the college for potential credit toward a specific degree program after admission and registration, subject to validation by proficiency examination or successful completion of advanced coursework.
 Credit hours may be reduced at the discretion of the enrolling academic community from that shown by the originating agency.
 All criteria are subject to the recommendation of the enrolling academic community and the department that offers similar coursework.